blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/ami-config/server-info.md

 sidebar_position: 2
 ---

-Now that your server is running, we need to configure Blackboard Learn to accept connections through an encrypted connection.
-This version of Blackboard Learn uses Let's Encrypt certificates to provide SSL connections, the following are the steps required to configure your system
+Now that your server is running, we need to configure Blackboard LMS to accept connections through an encrypted connection.
+This version of Blackboard LMS uses Let's Encrypt certificates to provide SSL connections, the following are the steps required to configure your system

 :::caution Default SSL certificate
 The default SSL cert generated on first startup is _**not**_ a trusted certificate.
 Please follow the instructions below for full SSL support.